-Vitamin B6: (also known as Pyridoxine) is another vitamin that helps increase energy by assisting the body to absorb and metabolize amino acids.
+B6 (also known as pyridoxine): B6 is a energy vitamin that helps the body to produce energy by assisting it to absorb and metabolize amino acids.
 The recommended dietary allowance of vitamin B6 is about 2 mg/day depending on age and gender.

 - Helps the body burn fats